Debra Lafave: Crime, first arrest and trial

-Lafave, then 23, was charged with statutory rape for having raped a 14-year-old male student "M.M."; she engaged in oral sex and vaginal intercourse with "M.M." on four occasions: once in the bedroom of her Riverview town house condominium, once in her portable classroom, and multiple times on the back seat of her car, a 4x4 silver 2002 model Isuzu Rodeo Sports.
+Lafave, then 23, was charged with statutory rape for having sex with a 14-year-old male student, referred to in the press by the initials "M.M.", from the middle school she was teaching in.
+She engaged in oral sex as well as vaginal intercourse with "M.M." without using a condom on four different occasions between June 3rd to June 17th of 2004: Once in the bedroom of her Riverview town house condominium, once in her portable classroom, and multiple times in the back seat of her car, a 4x4 silver 2002 model Isuzu Rodeo Sport.

+Despite having a reputation among classmates and teachers as being a mischievous, funny, and arrogant student who often pushed boundaries, in reality (known only to those close to him, like his cousin) "M.M." was still a virgin who had never been sexually intimate prior to his experience with Lafave.
+Although "M.M." was not Lafave's student, he knew of Lafave due to other students finding her attractive.

-In April 2004, Lafave first met "M.M." while she was helping out a colleague, the football coach, at the school’s tag football game.
-Lafave had already garnered a reputation among the male students as being the young attractive "hot" teacher.
-Despite the fact that "M.M." was not Lafave’s student, he knew of Lafave beforehand as a result of Lafave's pre-existing reputation among his classmates.
-Allegedly, "M.M." along with his friend took the initiative to approach Lafave and according to witnesses, Lafave loved the attention that "M.M." was giving her.
-As Lafave continued visiting "M.M." and his friends at their games, she at one point bought them candy and invited them to regularly hang out in her portable.
-Lafave even began dressing more provocatively wearing short skirts and low-cut or tight shirts.
+In April 2004, Lafave first became acquainted with "M.M." while watching tag football game a few of her students were participating in which "M.M." and his friend John Wood also happened to be fellow participants.
+Allegedly, that day "M.M." and John Wood took the initiative to approach Lafave and according to witnesses, Lafave loved the attention that "M.M." gave her.
+As Lafave continued visiting "M.M." and his friends at their games, she once bought them candy and invited them to regularly hang out in her portable.
+Lafave began dressing more provocatively such as wearing short skirts and low-cut or tight shirts.
+She also complained to her friends and colleagues of sexual dissatisfaction from her husband as well as issues with insecurity exacerbated by the pressures of her married life brought on by the lifestyle of being married to her husband Owen who worked as a banker at the time.